-The first optical televiewer (OTV) was developed for the Japanese geotechnical industry in 1987.
-OTV tools, which are 1.4 to 2.8 m in length and 40 to 50 mm in diameter, consists of a ring of lights to illuminate the borehole, a CCD (charge-coupled device) camera, and a conical or hyperbolic reflector housed in a transparent cylindrical window.
-The CCD camera measures the intensity of the color spectrum in red, green, and blue.
-The reflector focuses a 360-degree slice of the borehole wall in the camera's lens.
+OTV imaging systems use a ring of lights to illuminate the borehole, a CCD (charge-coupled device) camera, and a conical or hyperbolic reflector housed in a transparent cylindrical window.
+Commonly used OTV tools are 1.4-2.8 m in length and 40-50 mm in diameter.
+The

+CCD camera measures the intensity of the color spectrum in red, green, and blue.
+The reflector focuses a 360jslice of the borehole wall in the camera's lens.
 Light intensity is either preset prior to logging or, in some systems, may be adjusted while logging.
 The optical image scan is either sent up the logging cable as an analog signal and digitized uphole or digitized downhole and sent up as a digital signal.
-A comparison of images from uphole- and downhole-digital, conical and hyperbolic reflector OTV systems is presented in figure 5.
+A comparison of images from uphole-and downhole-digital, conical and hyperbolic reflector OTV systems is presented in Fig. 6.
 Maximum borehole diameter in which OTV images can be collected typically are 300 mm or less.
 Common vertical and horizontal resolutions of OTV images are 0.5, 1, or 2 mm and 180, 360, or 720 pixels per line, respectively.
 The logging speed for OTV images is dependent on the selected vertical and horizontal resolution and the system design and cable type.
 Typical logging speeds for most systems are on the order of 1 m/min.
 Downhole-digitized systems necessitate slower logging speeds than uphole-digital systems but can be used on greater lengths of cable and on a wider range of cable types including single conductor.
 The fastest logging speeds, 3 m/min for 1 mm and 720 pixels per line data, are attained by a system that simultaneously transmits multiple scanned slices of the borehole wall uphole as an analog signal on coaxial cable.

 Lithology and structures such as fractures, fracture infillings, foliation, and bedding planes are viewed directly on the OTV images.
-OTV images can be collected in air- or clear-water filled intervals of boreholes.
+OTV images can be collected in air-or clear-water-filled intervals of boreholes.
 Unflushed drilling mud, chemical precipitation, bacterial growth, and other conditions that affect the clarity of the borehole water or produce coatings on the borehole wall impact the quality of OTV images.
-Acceptable OTV images commonly are obtained in boreholes intervals where conventional fish-eye camera images may be poor as a result of cloudy water because of the shorter focal length for the side-looking OTV as opposed to the down-looking camera.
+Acceptable OTV images commonly are obtained in boreholes intervals where conventional fish-eye camera images may be poor as a result of cloudy water because of the shorter focal length for the side-looking OTV as opposed to the downlooking camera.
+In air-percussion holes, it may be beneficial to wet borehole walls above the water level to remove dust left from drilling.